There are 2 groups of software tools which can help with your embroidering. They are for :

 – adjust the size,

-You can do both of those on modern mid-price embroidery machines, without needing separate embroidery software.
+You can do those on modern mid-price embroidery machines, without needing separate embroidery software.

 Upper-mid-price machines also have simple options for combining, so you can group several designs, or design and text, in one stitch out.